-Her work has been praised by Ted Turner, Dr. Oz, Erin Brockovich, Yoko Ono and members of Congress and recognized in the New York Times, on CNN, the Today Show, Forbes Women, the Chicago Tribune, Good Morning America and in TEDx talks and other media.
+Her work has been praised by CEOs across industries, by Ted Turner, Dr. Oz, Erin Brockovich, Yoko Ono and members of Congress and recognized in the New York Times, on CNN, the Today Show, Forbes Women, the Chicago Tribune, Good Morning America, FOX News and in TEDx talks and other media.

 Robyn’s story is not just about food.
 It’s about finding your courage and believing in your ability to overcome challenges and to affect remarkable change.

 Whether speaking to Wall Street, corporations, universities or non-profits, Robyn’s passionate belief that we all possess unique talents that make each of us capable of unforeseen accomplishments, and her gift for communication, have made her a sought-after motivational speaker, as she empowers change and inspires hope.
 Her passion and enthusiasm to motivate individuals and organizations provides her with a constant source of inspiration that she shares in her books, articles, media interviews and speaking engagements.